Cosmian/mse-cli/documentation/docs/saas/configuration.md

 You can test your code properly runs inside this Docker using [`mse cloud test`](subcommand/test.md).

 If you need to install other dependencies, you can create a new Docker by forking [mse-docker-flask](https://github.com/Cosmian/mse-docker-flask).
-This Docker will be allowed to be started in an MSE architecture after a review by a *Cosmian* member.
+This Docker will be allowed to be started in an Cosmian Enclave architecture after a review by a *Cosmian* member.
 To do so, please contact tech@cosmian.com and provide your `Dockerfile` and the link to your docker image.

 Note that, the `requirements.txt` from your source code directory will still be read when the docker will run.
 We strongly recommend to put all your requirements into the docker and remove the `requirements.txt` from your source code.